Chinese LED lights swarm Indian homes this Diwali despite ban calls

 Spending during the festival season this year can hit $32 billion as Indian households prepare for a restriction-free Diwali, according to LocalCircles data.

-Meanwhile, Chinese LED lights and the corresponding products have gained rising popularity among the Indian consumers
+Meanwhile, Chinese LED lights and the corresponding products have gained a rising popularity among the Indian consumers

 In the first half of this year, China exported a total of $710 million-worth of LED light-related products to India, a year-on-year increase of 27.3 per cent, a significant 135.3 per cent higher than the same period in 2020, according to data from the China Chamber of Commerce for Import and Export of Machinery and Electronic Products.